What is Biodynamics?

 They knew how important the soil was, its regeneration, retention and fertility.
+Complex underground exchanges between crops and soil fungi; today realised as a symbiotic exchange of carbon for nutrients.
 Soils enhanced with composts, for better drainage and aeration, which leads to less erosion, and higher worm activity.
 Fertilisers whose turbocharged efficacy has been enhanced by microbes stimulated by fermented silica and organic matter.
 The effect enhanced by aggressively agitating the solution before immediate application.

 They knew about the astral calendar (they built stone henges), the cycle of the seasons, when to sow, the longer daylight hours.
 They understood the rhythm of the tides, the effect of lunar pull has on spring tides, as predictable as clockwork.
 They also knew the effect this had on a plant’s sap: prune only during the waning moon to avoid sap oozing away inviting infection.

 Modern heavy machinery tractors, sprayers, drillers and ploughs compact soils, squeezing the life out of it.
 The horse has been replaced by 200 horse power.
 Compacted soils, broken field drains, water-logging, soil erosion replace a vibrant, living soil.
 Add the chemical abuse and it’s no surprise farm land often resembles hydroponics.